jedibatman/Backbone.Schema/README.md

 var model = new Backbone.Model(), schema = new Backbone.Schema(model);
 ```

-Saving an instance of `Backbone.Schema` into variable is not required, you can get access to it at any time via property `this.schema` inside a model.

 You can use both `new Backbone.Schema(model)` and `Backbone.Schema(model)` notations.
 Use option that you more prefer.

 ### Define properties